astreum/whitepaper/README.md

 A receipt consists of the solar used and status of the application procedure.

-`Solar` is the currency for work done on the blockchain.
+`Solar` is the internal currency for work done on the blockchain.
 The solar limit of a block is 1,000,000.

 | Fee | Solar |
 |---|---|